orgate/GSoC_CERN_SFT/README.md

 This project is part of the application proposal for GSoC 2015 to CERN SFT organisation.

-Author: Alfred Ajay Aureate .R.
+Author: Alfred Ajay Aureate .R.Email ID: alfredajayaureate@gmail.com

-Email ID: alfredajayaureate@gmail.com

 Description of the files:
 G4BogaShamRK23.cc - It defines the stepper class and all its member functions such as the stepper() function and DistChord() function